bradleyboehmke/bradleyboehmke/_posts/2016-04-07-weekly-reading-recap.md

 </STYLE>

 <a href="http://bradleyboehmke.github.io"><img src="http://www.free-icons-download.net/images/open-book-icon-92485.png" alt="Books" style="float:left; margin:-20px 5px -10px -5px; width: 19%; height: 19%;"></a>
 A new endeavor of mine is to track my reading a little better.
 Actually, tracking it at all will be an improvement from before.
 One thing I realized from my PhD studies is that you can read far more than you ever imagined; however, if you don't take the time to document what you've read and translate it into your own words, even if it is just a one paragraph synopsis, your retention suffers greatly.
-Consequently, I plan to document my readings<sup><a href="#fn1" id="ref1">1</a></sup> in a weekly blog format for my own benefit and personal archiving purposes.
+Consequently, I plan to document my readings<sup><a href="#fn1" id="ref1">1</a></sup> in a monthly blog format for my own benefit and personal archiving purposes.
 But if you draw any benefits from these posts then you are welcome!
 <!--more-->

 <br>

 ## tl;dr
-What I read this week:
+What I read this month:

 <p class="hangingindent"><a href="#crusoe" style="color:black">&#9312;</a>
 Robinson Crusoe (Daniel Defoe, 1719)